lizmat/articles/cases-of-UPPER-12.md

 > There are many different types of container descriptor classes in the Rakudo implementation, all starting with the `ContainerDescriptor::` name.
 And all are considered to be implementation detail.

-For instance, when an `AT-POS` method is called on a non-existing element in an array, a container with a special type of descriptor is created that "knows" to which `Array` it belongs, and at which index it should stored.
+For instance, when an `AT-POS` method is called on a non-existing element in an array, a container with a special type of descriptor is created that "knows" to which `Array` it belongs, and at which index it should be stored.
 The same is true for the descriptor of the container returned by `AT-KEY` (as seen in [part 10](https://dev.to/lizmat/associative-methods-2mcl)) which knows in which `Hash` it should store when assigned to, and what key should be used.

 It's this special behaviour that allows arrays and hashes to really just [DWIM](https://docs.raku.org/syntax/DWIM).